VocodexElysium/DiffSSLGComp/README.md

-# This is the DEMO page for Diff-SSL-G-Comp
+# This is the DEMO page for SolidStateBusComp